High School British Literature

 Henry IV, Part 2, by William Shakespeare

-Henry V:1989 Film directed by Kenneth Branagh (That’s right.
-You don’t need a print version of this play unless you want to both read and watch it.
-Instead of reading this week, students will watch a really good film production directed by and starring Kenneth Branagh.
-If you can find a streaming version, great.
-Otherwise, try libraries.)
+Henry V: 1989 Film directed by Kenneth Branagh or Part 4 of The Hollow Crown (You don’t need a print version of this play.
+Instead of reading this week, students will watch a good film production of the play.
+Both are available through various streaming services.)

 A Midsummer Night’s Dream, by William Shakespeare